 This funding option can only be used to collect charges to pay costs for projects initiated under MINN.
 STAT.
 Chapters 103B.231, 103D.601, 103D.605, 103D.611, or 103D.730.
+Stormwater projects under MINN.STAT.
+Chapter 103D.730 must be initiated and ordered to be implemented through formal hearing and adoption processes.
 The mechanisms and principles of MINN.STAT.
 Chapter 444.075 must be followed for the development of water management district charges established through MINN.STAT.
 Chapter 103D.729.
 This information and the descriptions below are documented by BWSR (available online: https://bwsr.state.mn.us/water-management-districts).